DustinTheGreat/Pysock/README.md

   python pysock.py -u IP/DN
 ```
 # Usage
-Currently this program is expecting a that you already know the ip address or hostname && PORT of the websockets server.
+Currently this program is expecting  that you already know the ip address or hostname && PORT of the websockets server.
+With this knowledge, you can run the tool.
-from thereyou can run

 ## Parameters:

 # Contribution

 # Testing
-you can also try out the tool on your localhost by starting the server in /scripts.
+You can also try the tool on your localhost by starting the server in /scripts.
 `python server.py`